pydykit/pydykit/paper/paper.md

 2. Port-Hamiltonian DAE systems governed by $E(x) \dot{x} = (J(x)- R(x)) z(x) + B(x) u$
    which appear in various physical modeling contexts [@duindam_modeling_2009], also cover open control systems and follow an energy-based modelling approach.

 3. Multibody systems formulated as index-3 DAEs with holonomic positional constraints $g(q)$.
 Beyond standard multibody dynamics, pydykit supports rigid body dynamics using unit quaternions [@betsch_2009_rigid], a powerful approach for modeling rotational motion.
-The software is also well-suited for Hamiltonian dynamics, with or without constraints [@leimkuhler_simulating_2005], making it an effective tool for structure-preserving simulations.
+The package is also well-suited for Hamiltonian dynamics, with or without constraints [@leimkuhler_simulating_2005], making it an effective tool for structure-preserving simulations.

 Thus `pydykit` can be helpful for users from various application fields, from robotics and biomechanics to electrical and thermodynamic systems.